MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/view-user-details.md

+---
+title: View user details in Kaizala ms.author: chucked
+author: chuckedmonson
+manager: serdars
+ms.audience: Admin
+ms.date: 05/01/2019
+ms.topic: article
+ms.service: Kaizala
+ms.custom: Kaizala
+ms.reviewer: nitinjms2
+localization_priority: Normal
+search.appverid:
+- MET150
+- MOE150
+- MED150
+- MBS150
+ms.assetid:
+description: Learn how to view a user's detailed information in Kaizala.
+---
-# View user details
+# View user details in Kaizala

 To find a detailed view of a user's profile:

-- Click **Directory**.
-Then select a user from the user list for your organization
+1. Select **Directory**.
+Then select a user from the user list for your organization.
-- Click on the user to see user's details
+2. Select the user to see the user's details.

-On user's details page, you can find:
+On a user's details page, you can find:

-*    Display Name
+- Display name
-*    Kaizala Profile pic
+- Kaizala profile picture
-*    Phone Number
+- Phone number
-*    Other Organization Attributes
+- Other organization attributes

-Here you can also find common groups between you and the other user (for whom you are viewing details).
-You can remove the user from groups where you are an admin.
-At the same time, you can promote/remove a user as admin.
+You can also find common groups between you and the other user (for whom you are viewing details).
+You can remove the user from groups of which you are an admin.
+At the same time, you can promote or remove a user as admin.

-If you are a tenant admin, you would also find 'Delete user' button, if the concerned user is not linked to AAD
+If you are a tenant admin, you can also find a **Delete user** button, if the concerned user is not linked to Azure AD.